Extension Logo

 Minnesota Master Naturalist: Prairies and Potholes

 This course fulfills the requirement for becoming a Master Naturalist volunteer.
-A capstone project is expected of participants, as well as the commitment to volunteer for 40 hours during the year.
+To become a volunteer, you must complete a capstone project and commit to volunteer for 40 hours during the year.

 Audience